INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Course Group Credits Course Title

-Major 4 Industrial Psychology
+Major 4 Scientific Inquiry in Psychology

 OR